dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

-In this code, we add a callback on the promise.
-Then we return the promise.
+In this code, we add a callback on the promise, then we return the promise.
 The problem is that we return the initial promise.
 Not the result of `promise.then`.
 The result of `promise.then` is a lost promise because no one can interact with it.

 You should write this: